An Error-Based Approximation Sensing Circuit for Event-Triggered, Low Power Wearable Sensors: Conclusion

 \section{Conclusion}

+Interconnected smart sensors are paving the way of Industry 4.0, and the combination with low-power wearable technology can enable a much healthier and safer working environment.
+However, a significant energy of the system is spent in standard sensing approaches, which is not suitable for a sustainable IoT world.
 In this paper, we have analyzed, designed, and validated our Polygonal Approximation Sampler (PAS), which is a novel circuit for event-based sensing relying on a polygonal approximation method targeting low-power wearable sensors.
-The design was done through logic synthesis and the energy evaluation was performed using a TSMC 40nm technology library, which resulted in an active power consumption of $1.24~\mu W$ and a leakage power of $0.428~\mu W$.
-The circuit has been also field tested by targeting three common signal processing tasks on three different types of archetypal signals captured by wearable devices (i.e., accelerometers, respiration data and ECG).
+The design was done through logic synthesis and the energy evaluation was performed using a TSMC $40~nm$ technology library, which resulted in an active power consumption of $1.24~\mu W$ and a leakage power of $0.428~\mu W$.
+The circuit has also been field-tested by targeting three common signal processing tasks on three different types of archetypal signals captured by wearable devices (i.e., accelerometers, respiration data, and ECG).
 Moreover, we have compared our PAS design with standard periodic ADC sampling.
 Overall, we obtained a reduction in the number of acquired samples from 60\% to 99\% without significant performance penalties.
-Finally, we evaluated the energy consumption of a system integrating the PAS with a complete SoC platform, showing a total reduction in energy consumption of 44.5\%.
-These results show that the PAS is a promising component to be integrated in a wide range of wearable devices performing continuous acquisition and analysis of different types of sensory signals.
+Finally, we evaluated the energy consumption of a system integrating the PAS with a complete SoC platform, showing a total reduction in energy consumption of 44.6\%.
+These results show that the PAS is a promising component to be integrated into a wide range of wearable devices performing continuous acquisition and analysis of different types of sensory signals.
+Thus, PAS paves the way for a better and safer interaction between workers and machines in the future of Industry 4.0.